 Operational Flow Order

-Subject to sections 9.6 and 9.7, if any of the events described in section 9.1(a) to (e) occurs, First Gas may issue an OFO to a Shipper (or Shippers) at one or more Delivery Points.
-Each Shipper shall use its best endeavours to comply with that OFO in the shortest practicable time.
+Subject to sections 9.6 and 9.7, if any of the events described in section 9.1(a) to (g) occur, First Gas may issue an OFO to a Shipper (or Shippers).
+Each Shipper shall use its best endeavours to take such actions as it is able to take to comply with that OFO in the shortest practicable time.
 First Gas will minimise the period of curtailment stipulated in an OFO to the extent practicable.
 First Gas will publish each OFO on OATIS as soon as practicable.

-If a Shipper supplies Gas to an End-user who needs a quantity of Gas to shut down its plant with minimal risk of damage to that plant (but not any product produced by that plant), the Shipper shall notify First Gas as soon as it becomes aware of that requirement and of the specific quantity of Gas required.
+If a Shipper supplies Gas to an End-user who needs a quantity of Gas to shut down its plant with minimal risk of damage to that plant (but not any product produced by that plant), the Shipper shall notify First Gas as soon as it becomes aware of that requirement and of the specific quantity of Gas required to be injected (which shall be identical to any profile given to the CCO).
 If First Gas subsequently issues an OFO to that Shipper, it will if practicable allow for such quantity of Gas to be taken.

-First Gas will, at any Dedicated Delivery Point where it has the right to do so, issue an OFO to the Interconnected Party rather than to the Shipper(s) using that point.
+First Gas will, in respect of any Receipt Point or Dedicated Delivery Point where it has the right to do so, in circumstances where it determines to issue an OFO in respect of Gas injection at that Receipt Point or Gas take at that Dedicated Delivery Point (as applicable), issue an OFO to the Interconnected Party under its interconnection agreement rather than or in addition to the Shipper(s) using that point where it considers the relevant Interconnected Party is better able to give effect to that OFO.
 First Gas will publish that OFO on OATIS as soon as practicable.

-Curtailment of NQs after OFO Issued
+Curtailment of NQs

-Pursuant to section 9.5, where it instructs all Shippers using a Delivery Point to reduce their take to less than their most recent Approved NQs, First Gas will:
+Pursuant to section 9.5, where it instructs all Shippers using a Receipt Point or Delivery Point to reduce their Gas take to less than their most recent Approved NQs, First Gas will:

-notify each Shipper to reduce its take for that Day to an amount equal to that Shipper’s most recent Approved NQ divided by the Aggregate of all Shippers’ most recent Approved NQs (excluding any AHPs) and multiplied by the Daily quantity that First Gas shall stipulate, subject to section 4.16(b); and
+notify each Shipper to reduce its Gas take to an amount equal to that Shipper’s most recent Approved NQ divided by the aggregate of all Shippers’ most recent Approved NQs and multiplied by the Daily quantity that First Gas shall stipulate, subject to the limitations set out in section 4.16(b); and

 reduce each Shipper’s most recent Approved NQ in OATIS accordingly.

-Pursuant to section 9.7, First Gas will:
+Where, pursuant to section 9.7 and the terms of the relevant interconnection agreement, the OFO is issued to an Interconnected Party, First Gas will:

-notify the Interconnected Party to reduce its take of Gas to the Daily quantity that First Gas shall stipulate; and
+notify the Interconnected Party to reduce injection of Gas or offtake of Gas to the Daily quantity that First Gas shall stipulate; and

 reduce each Shipper’s most recent Approved NQ in OATIS as set out in section 9.8(a), subject to the limitations set out in section 4.16(b).

-Where the Delivery Point(s) referred to in section 9.5 is part of a Delivery Zone and there are no Approved NQs for that Delivery Point alone, for the purposes of sections 9.8(a) and 9.9(b), First Gas will determine the reductions in Shippers’ Approved NQs for that Delivery Zone using the best information available to it at the time, which may include Shippers’ Daily Delivery Quantities in the most recent Month.
+Where the Delivery Point(s) referred to in section 9.5 is part of a Delivery Zone and there are no Approved NQs for that Delivery Point alone, for the purposes of sections 9.8 and 9.9, First Gas will determine the reductions in Shippers’ Approved NQs for that Delivery Zone and those Delivery Point(s) as applicable using the best information available to it at the time, which may include Shippers’ Daily Delivery Quantities in the most recent Month.

 Critical Contingency